Intel-bigdata/OAP/oap-cache/oap/docs/Developer-Guide.md

 make package
 sudo rpm -i libvmemcache*.rpm
 ```
-#### build and install plasma
-#### build and install plasma
+#### installing Plasma

 To use optimized Plasma cache with OAP, you need following components:

-    (1) libarrow.so, libplasma.so, libplasma_jni.so: dynamic libraries, will be used in plasma client.
+    (1) `libarrow.so`, `libplasma.so`, `libplasma_jni.so`: dynamic libraries, will be used in Plasma client.
-    (2) plasma-store-server: executable file, plasma cache service.
+    (2) `plasma-store-server`: executable file, Plasma cache service.
-    (3) arrow-plasma-0.17.0.jar: will be used when compile oap and spark runtime also need it.
+    (3) `arrow-plasma-0.17.0.jar`: will be used when compile oap and spark runtime also need it.

 - so file and binary file
-  Clone code from Intel-arrow repo and run following commands, this will install libplasma.so, libarrow.so, libplasma_jni.so and plasma-store-server to your system path(/usr/lib64 by default).
-And if you are using spark in a cluster environment, you can copy these files to all nodes in your cluster if os or distribution are same, otherwise, you need compile it on each node.
+  Clone code from Intel-arrow repo and run following commands, this will install `libplasma.so`, `libarrow.so`, `libplasma_jni.so` and `plasma-store-server` to your system path(`/usr/lib64` by default).
+And if you are using Spark in a cluster environment, you can copy these files to all nodes in your cluster if the OS or distribution are same, otherwise, you need compile it on each node.

 ```
 cd /tmp